 Prevention and Preparation

-Because a great percentage of barn fires are fully involved within 5 to 7 minutes of ignition – leading to a total loss of the facility and everything within it — the priority should be proactively taking steps to prevent a barn fire in the first place.
+Since a great percentage of barn fires are fully involved within 5 to 7 minutes of ignition – leading to a total loss of the facility and everything within it — the priority should be to proactively take steps to prevent a barn fire in the first place.
 Prevention and preparation strategies include:

 Suppression and Survivability

 Many barn fires are a complete and total loss – horses, buildings, tack, vehicles, equipment – because of two factors unique to rural areas:

 - emergency response times are greater because of longer travel distances and volunteer status of fire departments

 - fires may burn longer before being noticed because of lower population densities and traffic

 Therefore, methods that allow fires to be slowed – such as barn design, construction materials, and suppression systems – should be used to save time for the local fire department to respond and for people, animals, and structures to be protected.

 Incorporating the concept of “compartmentalization” in barn design is one way to slow the burn rate and spread.
 It involves using fire walls or fire-resistant barriers between barn sections, high ceiling heights, and large room volumes as well as physically separating ignition sources from combustibles.